JoseRFJuniorLLMs/DP-2003/dp-203_obsidian/dp203-obsidian/AzureSynapse/AzureSynapse.md

 - using azure [[Synapse pipeline]], can perform tranformations on data before copying the data to the warehouse

-- using [[Polybase]] to define external tables, use external tables to create the internal tables
+- using [[dp203-obsidian/AzureSynapse/Polybase]] to define external tables, use external tables to create the internal tables

 - 1 - [[Load data using COPY statement]]